daniel8lopes/omnia3/docs/pages/omnia3/API/omnia3_api_swagger.md

 ## 1. Introduction
 In the third release of the OMNIA Platform, the API and its usage were two of our main concerns.
 This version provides a clear API that has all of the functionality and doesn't require the clients to implement logic.

-The OMNIA API was implemented together respecting the OpenAPI specification.
-This means that, with the use of [Swagger](swagger.io), it is possible to:
+The OMNIA API was implemented together respecting the [OpenAPI Specification](https://swagger.io/specification/).
+This means that, with the use of OpenAPI file generated with [Swagger](https://swagger.io/docs/specification/about/) , it is possible to:
 - Generate API clients for whichever languages users want to use to develop software that requires our API;
-- Generate documentation automatically, using Swagger UI.
+- Generate interactive documentation automatically, using Swagger UI.

 ## 2. Using Swagger UI